netdata/netdata/collectors/python.d.plugin/logind/README.md

 sudo ./edit-config python.d.conf
 ```

 Change the value of the `logind` setting to `yes`.
-Save the file and restart the Netdata Agent with `systemctl netdata
+Save the file and restart the Netdata Agent with `sudo systemctl
-restart`, or the appropriate method for your system, to finish enabling the `logind` collector.
+restart netdata`, or the appropriate method for your system, to finish enabling the `logind` collector.

 ## Configuration